 Bradford Christian Academy of Arlington was founded in the fall of 1997.
 We began homeschooling our oldest two children, that is all we had at the time.
 We later had two more.
 Our last of the four graduated from BCAA in May 2019.
 It has been a wonderful journey.
 We learned a lot about what curriculum we loved, liked somewhat and just plain didn't work for us.
-We have been teaching preschool for the past 20 years along with homeschooling our children through high school.
+We have been teaching preschool for the past 22 years along with homeschooling our children through high school.
 We operated that preschool under the name MTKCP since 1999 because it included kid care.
-This year we decided to combine the two under a private school exemption with our homeschool name since we no longer associate with kid care and are a private school.
+We decided to combine the two under a private school exemption with our homeschool name since we no longer associate with kid care and are a private school.
 Our first grandchild began kindergarten in the fall of 2020 so we have decided to open our primary school up to other children so they can benefit from having other children to learn alongside while at the same time giving those parents who don't feel that they are able to homeschool but don't really want to send their children to a public school the chance to have them taught in a home setting with a homeschooling approach.
 We will be using the curriculum choices that we have found we LOVE to start.
 As always, if we find something isn't working for one or more children, we will explore other options.
 It is our desire to give the best possible education to every child who attends our school.

 Many of the photos on here with have our old name on them.
 Going forward, new photos will have BCAA stamped on them.